Storyblok Raises $80M Series C - Read News

 If you want to create reusable key-value pairs in your application, Storyblok datasources are an ideal choice.
 Datasources make adding options to your web application for labels, error messages, and other reusable information easier.
 This short tutorial will outline how to use datasources for labels throughout your site/application.

-Section titled Creating a datasource Creating a datasource
+Creating a datasource

 Let’s start with navigating to our Storyblok application and creating a datasource label_configuration as shown below